kcmerrill/alfred/README.md

     # Describe how to use this task.
 Optional.
     usage: alfred say.howareyou
     # The command to perform
-    command: echo "How are you?"
+    command: |
+        echo "How"
+        echo "Are"
+        echo "You?"

 speak:
     # You can call multiple tasks in an order